The essential additional skills for business to business selling competence.

 High-value B2B salespeople need to coordinate the efforts of others in their organisation and manage customer interactions throughout the customer's buying process.
 Some B2B sales take a year or more to conclude and most take at least several weeks.
 Business to business selling demands vastly more knowledge, many more skills, and much better organisation than for B2C selling.

-How can you learn B2B selling?
+How can you learn business to business selling?

 Test your competence with our free sales assessments.